DCrawley94/shell-playground/part-2/README.md

 name="Duncan"

 echo $name
-# Prints Duncan to the terminal when run
+# Prints 'Duncan' to the terminal when run
 ```

+---

+Have a go at creating your own script in the `print-name` file.